kvnkarthik02/bus-management-system/README.md

 part4: Provide front interface enabling selection between the above features or an option to exit the programme, and enabling required user input.

+<b>P.S: the part4 branch includes a the functionality of all parts 1, 2 and 3 as well as a Visual Interface.</b>